olekscode/lapack-experiment/README.md

 PharoExperiment new runExperiment
 ```

-That run the benchmarks and create a csv file with the results in the specified directory
+The script runs the benchmarks and opens a text presenter with the results.